ser/beton/README.md

 # Beton
 > Beton :cocktail: - a Czech drink containing becherovka and tonic

+This software is in active developement.
+You should be an experienced admin of PHP/Python to start playing with Beton.
+Strictly no warranty.

 ## What really is Beton?
 Beton is a cover plate (frontend) over [Revive Ad Server](https://www.revive-adserver.com/).